 With the heat of the summer gone, a lot of lawn weeds are starting to die back and your lawn is becoming dominant.

-Take advantage of these conditions by feeding your lawn with a good organic fertilizer such as Milorganite in early fall and then a winterizer fertilizer in late fall.
+Take advantage of these conditions by feeding your lawn with a good nitrogen fertilizer such as Flagship 24-0-6.

-When it’s time for your Winterizer fertilizer (the last fertilizer application of the season), you’ll want to pick a fertilizer that has quick release nitrogen, maybe a little phosphorus, and usually some potassium.
+When it’s time for your Winterizer fertilizer (the last fertilizer application of the season), you’ll want to pick a fertilizer that has quick release nitrogen, and usually some potassium.
 But it’s the nitrogen that is most important.